Start here

 Loan payment gives the monthly number.
 Amortization shows how each payment splits into interest vs principal over time.

-Does credit card payoff include new charges?
+Does the credit card payoff calculator include new charges?

 No. It assumes you stop adding new charges and make consistent payments each month.